 Everybody wants a meaningful and lasting relationship.
 So, why does there seem to be such a scarcity of great relationships these days?
 Is there some way that we could be better prepared before we take a big relationship plunge?

-While relationships have any number of complexities, I believe that what we bring into a relationship emotionally is crucial to the success of that relationship.
+While every relationship has its own unique complexities, I believe that what we bring into a relationship emotionally is crucial to the success of that relationship.
 Too many people make a commitment to another person without being emotionally aligned with the reality of that commitment.
 They are still thinking like an individual instead of a couple.

 When one becomes two it’s time for an upgrade

 When we decide to settle down in a relationship, we need to change the way we think.
-We need a different kind of internal program if we want to enjoy all the benefits of a lasting relationship.
+We need a different kind of internal program if we want to enjoy all the benefits of a relationship that can go the distance.
 When we are single, it’s easy to be centered on ourselves because we live in a simpler, more singular world.
 Function on that singular level is not very complicated.

 Out with the old, in with the new